 IBM stock was hit severely in recent month, mostly due to the disappointment from the latest earnings report.
 It wasn’t a real disappointment, but IBM had a buildup of expectations from their ongoing turnaround, and the recent earnings announcement has poured cold water on the growing enthusiasm.
 This post is about IBM’s story but carries a moral which applies to many other companies going through disruption in their industry.

-IBM is an enormous business with many product lines, intellectual property reserves, large customers/partners ecosystems and a big pile of cash reserves.
-IBM has been disrupted in the recent decade by various megatrends including cloud, mobile computing, software as a service and others.
+IBM is an enormous business with many product lines, intellectual property reserves, large customers/partners ecosystems, and a big pile of cash reserves.
+IBM has been disrupted in the recent decade by various megatrends, including cloud, mobile computing, software as a service, and others.
 IBM started a turnaround which became visible to the investors’ community at the beginning of 2016, a significant change executed quite efficiently across different product lines.
 This disruption found many other tech companies unprepared, a classic tech disruption where new entrants need to focus only on next-generation products and established players play catch up.
-An unfair situation where the big players carry the burden of what was not so long time ago fresh and innovative.
-IBM turnaround was about refocusing into cognitive computing a.k.a AI and although the turnaround is executed very professionally the shackles of the past prevent them from pleasing the impatient investors’ community.
+It is an unfair situation where the big players carry the burden of what was not so long ago, fresh and innovative.
+IBM turnaround was about refocusing into cognitive computing, a.k.a AI.
+Although the turnaround is executed very professionally, the shackles of the past prevent them from pleasing the impatient investors’ community.

 Can Every Business Turn Around?

 A turnaround, or a pivot as coined in the startup world, means to change the business plan of an existing enterprise towards a new market/audience requiring a different set of skills/products/technologies.
 Pivoting in the startup world is a private case of a general business turnaround.
 In a nutshell, every business at any point in time owns a different set of offerings (products/technologies) and cash reserves.
-Each offering has customers, prospects, partners and the costs incurred of the creation and the delivery of the offerings to the market.
-In an industry which is not disrupted the equation of success is quite simple, the money you make on sales of your offerings should be higher than the attached costs.
-In the early phases of new market creation, it makes sense to wait for that equation to get into play by investing more cash in building the right product as well as establish excellent access to the market.
-Disruption is first spotted when it’s hard to grow at the same or higher rate, and fundamental change to the offerings is needed such as a full rebuild.
-This situation happens when new entrants/startups have an economic advantage in entering the market or by creating a new overlapping market.
-When a market is in its early days of disruption the large enterprises are mostly watching and hoping for the latest trends to fade away.
+Each offering has customers, prospects, partners, and the costs incurred of the creation and the delivery of the offerings to the market.
+In an industry that is not disrupted, the equation of success is quite simple; the money you make on sales of your offerings should be higher than the attached costs.
+In the early phases of new market creation, it makes sense to wait for that equation to get into a play by investing more cash in building the right product and establishing excellent access to the market.
+Disruption is first spotted when it’s hard to grow at the same or higher rate, and fundamental change to the offerings is needed, such as a full rebuild.
+This situation happens when new entrants/startups have an economic advantage in entering the market or creating a new overlapping market.
+When a market is in its early days of disruption, the large enterprises are mostly watching and hoping for the latest trends to fade away.
 Once the winds of change are blowing too strong, then new thinking is required.

 A Disruption is Happening – Now What